 Editor's note: Adding SA3 TS reference is FFS.

-6.5.2.9.3 Reference point SEAL-X2 (between the configuration management server and the VAL user database)
+6.5.2.9.3 Reference point SEAL-X2 (between the group management server and the location management server)

+The SEAL-X2 reference point enables the group management server to interact with the location management server.

-The SEAL-X2 reference point
+The SEAL-X2 reference point supports:

+- the group management server to create a location-based group with the help from the location management server.

+6.5.2.10 Reference point VAL-UDB (between the VAL user database and the SEAL server)